 Ukiyo-e wood block prints are one of the most common art forms associated with Japan.
 Artists from the Edo period crated prints of kabuki actors, geisha, sumo wrestlers, samurai as well as pictures of Japanese landscapes.
 Jimbocho and Kanda, both have galleries with lovely Ukiyo-e prints on sale.

-Kintsugi is an art for where broken pottery is repaired by with lacquer and dusted with powdered gold.
+Kintsugi is an art for where broken pottery is repaired by with lacquer and dusted with powdered gold, making gold lines running through your renewed pottery.
 Kintsugi not only makes a beautiful decoration piece but is also intrinsically representative of Japanese ‘wabi-sabi’ values.
 It shows how the perfection can be achieved through imperfection and how to embrace one’s flaws.

 Japanese fans (Sensu) are great for summers, to frame in your living room or to pair with a kimono.
 They come in range of prices and designs.
 These beautifully hand-crafted fans have intricate designs and can sometimes be dusted with gold powder.
 If you visit Asakusa, the shopping street Nakamise Dori has many stores selling wonderful Japanese fans.